motet-a/libforks/README.md

 } libforks_Result;
 ```

-Errors codes used by this library.
+Error codes used by this library.
 More codes may be added in
 the future. `libforks_OK` means “no error”.

 -----